ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

 * We cannot call generic functions when we cast values as protocol existentials.
 * We cannot cast type as protocols with Self or associated types.

-We have to make up some smart way to deal with such situations.
+We have to make up some smart ways to deal with such situations.

 ## Proposed solution